 The performance indicators in Section F are monitored regularly by the management team and are reported to the Board twice yearly.
-We monitor financial performance through the budget setting process and management accounts, which are provided to the Board four times a year.
+We track financial performance through the budget setting process and management accounts, which are provided to the Board four times a year.

-Section A - Maintaining the Quality of and Access to the Register
+Section A Maintaining the Quality of and Access to the Register

-Under the Architects Act 1997, ARB maintains the UK Register of architects.
-The Register identifies those who are entitled to use the title "architect" in business and practice as they have met the requirements for qualifications and competence.
-The Register is the tool through which potential users of architects' services can find an architect and check that an architect is registered.
+Under the Architects Act 1997, ARB maintains the UK Register of Architects.
+The Register identifies those who are entitled to use the title 'architect' in business and practice as they have met the requirements for qualifications and competence.

+The Register is the tool through which potential users of architects' services can find an architect and check that an individual is registered.
 It is also important to architects that they are identified as qualified professionals.
 The Register must therefore be accurate and accessible.
 The work which underpins the maintenance of the Register is wide ranging.
-Digital by default.
+We work on the principle of digital by default.